Skip to main content

 An extensive and complex refurbishment project is now approaching successful completion at the Stonsdorf site operated by Stadtwerke Norderstedt.
 Stadtwerke has commissioned a full CHP update using the very latest technology for a plant constructed 13 years ago by Kraftanlagen that has been connected to the town’s public grid since that time.
 As part of its modernisation efforts, Stadtwerke Norderstedt is having its CHP sites renovated.
 This with the aim of making the operation of its plants more efficient and also more CO2-neutral in future.

-In 2011, Kraftanlagen built a single-storey gas engine plant at this site, with an electrical output of 2 MW.
-The conversion concept included extending the building by a further storey.
-This technical expansion comprises two heat pumps that boost the efficiency rating of the entire plant during CHP operation.
-This is made possible by using the exhaust gas emissions from the gas engine to cool it down to 20 degrees.
-Before this, it only got cooled down to 70 degrees.
-In approximate terms, this results in an additional 500 kW of thermal power being available to the heat pump system.
-In this way, through the use of electrical power, the heat pumps are able to supply an additional 800 kW of power to the district heating system.
+CHP plant in Stonsdorf now more efficient with heat pump In 2011, Kraftanlagen built a single-storey gas engine plant with an electrical output of 2 MW here.
+The conversion concept involved extending the building by a further storey.
+The technical extension consists of two heat pumps, which increase the efficiency of the overall system in CHP operation.
+This is made possible by the exhaust gas from the gas engine, which is cooled down to 20 degrees, whereas previously it was cooled down to 70 degrees.
+The result is an additional 500 kW of thermal output available for the heat pump system.
+With the use of electrical energy, around 800 kW of additional power can be supplied to the district heating system by the heat pumps in this way.

-The room air heated by the radiant heat from the unit is channelled through a recirculating air cooling coil on the upper storey of the building.
-This is then cooled and gets directed back into the unit room.
-In this way, the radiated heat from the unit becomes usable heat.
-It also gets fed by the heat pump into Stadtwerke’s district heating network.
-In the unit room, only the combustion air is fed in as supply air.
+Significantly higher efficiency thanks to heat pump and recirculating air cooling At the same time, another source is used for the heat pump system.
+The room air heated by the radiant heat from the unit is fed through a recirculating air cooling coil on the upper floor of the building and then cooled and fed back into the unit room.
+In this way, the radiant heat from the unit becomes useful heat and is also fed into the district heating network of the municipal utilities via the heat pump.
+In the genset room, only the combustion air is fed in as supply air.

 Technical data of the CHP in Stonsdorf, Norderstedt